-The program requires the student to spend 3-4 hours per credit per week of a 14-week semester in the lab - 1 credit equals 3-4 hours per week, 2 credits equal 6-8 hours, 3 credits 9–12 hours etc. Students may take a total of 8 independent study credits and no more than 4 per semester.
-Independent Study programs are offered in the Fall, Spring and both Summer semesters.
+The program requires the student to spend 3-4 hours per credit per week of a 14-week semester in the lab - 1 credit equals 3-4 hours per week, 2 credits equal 6-8 hours, 3 credits 9–12 hours, etc. Students may take a total of eight independent study credits and no more than four per semester.
+Independent study programs are offered in the fall, spring and both summer semesters.
 Any students who have a double major have the opportunity to complete two separate independent studies.

 Finding a Lab

-Independent Study is available in the laboratories of neuroscience faculty members at Temple University.
+Independent study is available in the laboratories of neuroscience faculty members at Temple.
 Independent study is very popular and students should start the process of finding a lab well in advance.

 Registering for Independent Study

-In order to register for Independent Study, you will need a Special Course Approval form.
-These forms can be found on this website under student resources Special Course Form or they can be found at the Neuroscience Advising office in room 638 Weiss Hall.
+In order to register for Independent Study, you will need to complete a Special Course Approval form.
+This form can be found in the Neuroscience Coordinator’s office in room 618 Weiss Hall.

 Students must complete all information on the form and have the research mentor sign the form.
-The form should then be returned to the Neuroscience Advising office in room 638 Weiss.
-The form can be left under the door if there is no one available to help you.
+The form should then be returned to the Neuroscience Coordinator’s office in room 618 Weiss Hall.
 Once you are registered, you will notice that Dr. Parikh is the instructor.
 Dr. Parikh is responsible for the administration of the course.
 You will go to you laboratory and work with your mentor according to your agreement.
 At the end of the semester, your mentor will be contacted for a grade.

 For any questions, please reach out to Rebecca Brotschul.